isomerpages/nlb-learning/index.md

       title: Welcome to LearnX
       background: /images/home/masthead-icons-1366x507-1.gif
   - infobar:
-      description: "A platform where you can choose what, when and how you learn.
+      description: A platform where you can choose what, when and how you learn.
-        Customise your learning journey with resources across a wide range of topics. "
+        Customise your learning journey with resources across a wide range of topics.
   - infopic:
-      description: "Keep up with changing digital trends and technology through easy-to-understand and accessible content. "
+      description: Keep up with changing digital trends and technology through easy-to-understand and accessible content.
       button: Start Learning
       url: /digital/overview
       image: /images/home/home-digital-kv.png
       alt: LearnX Digital
   - infopic:
-      description: "Perfect for professionals, small businesses and entrepreneurs looking to take the next step. "
+      description: Perfect for professionals, small businesses and entrepreneurs looking to take the next step.
       button: Start Learning
       url: /careers/overview
       image: /images/home/home-careers-kv.png
       alt: LearnX Careers
   - infopic:
       description: If you’ve been toying with the idea of living sustainably but don’t know where to start, you’ve come to the right place.
       button: Start Learning
       url: /sustainability/overview
       image: /images/home/home-sustainability-kv.png